-- The member of the foreign authority acting in the territory of Hungary may - use physical restraint for the purpose laid down in Article 472 of the Act on Police, use hand-cuff for the reasons laid down in Article 483 of the Act on Police, may also use chemical or electrical shocking devices as well as baton in from self-destruction a)
+- (1) The member of the foreign authority acting in the territory of Hungary may - c) use physical restraint for the purpose laid down in Article 47 of the Act on Police, use hand-cuff for the reasons laid down in Article 48 of the Act on Police, may also use chemical or electrical shocking devices as well as baton in a) from self-destruction b) from attacking c) from escaping, and d) to stop such person's resistance."

-2 Article 47 of the Act on Police: "In taking police measures, the police officer may use force (physical restraint) on a person to act or to stop acting in a certain way or in order to stop resistance."
+Article 47 of the Act on Police: "In taking police measures, the police officer may use force (physical restraint) on a person to act or to stop acting in a certain way or in order to stop resistance."

-3 Article 48 of the Act on Police: "The police officer may use hand-cuffs in order to prevent a person whose personal freedom is or is to be restricted b) from attacking from escaping, and c)
+Article 48 of the Act on Police: "The police officer may use hand-cuffs in order to prevent a person whose personal freedom is or is to be restricted